wp-plugins/wp-photo-album-plus/readme.txt

 = Other changes =

 * The embedded lightbox has been removed due to licencing problems.
-You can still specify links to lightbox but you will need a separate lightbox plugin ( such as http://wordpress.org/extend/plugins/wp-jquery-lightbox/ ) to make it work.
+You can still specify links to lightbox but you will need a separate lightbox plugin ( such as http://wordpress.org/extend/plugins/wp-jquery-lightbox/ or http://wordpress.org/extend/plugins/lightbox-plus/ ) to make it work.

 = 4.3.10 =